Carlos Santana Preview, Player Props: Brewers vs. Cubs

 Cubs Pitching Rankings

-- The 8.5 strikeouts per nine innings compiled by the Cubs pitching staff ranks 21st in MLB.
+- The pitching staff for the Cubs has a collective 8.5 K/9, which ranks 21st in MLB.

-- The Cubs have a 4.23 team ERA that ranks 16th across all MLB pitching staffs.
+- The Cubs' 4.19 team ERA ranks 15th across all MLB pitching staffs.

-- The lefty's last appearance came on Thursday against the Pittsburgh Pirates, when he went six innings, surrendering two earned runs while allowing six hits.
+- The right-hander's most recent time out was on Friday against the Pittsburgh Pirates, when he went 5 2/3 innings, surrendering two earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.